blmage/duolingo-solution-viewer/README.md

 * "Fill in the blank" challenges are based on "normal" translation challenges.
 The lists of solutions provided for them may  therefore include sentences that do not match the blanks.

-* Due to the intrinsic limitations of browser extensions, if a lesson or practice page is accessed directly (either by entering its URL or by refreshing the page), the corresponding lists of solutions won't be available.

 ### Tested courses